bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/functions-modifiers-and-constructors/modifiersAndConstructors.md

 In this case, the `require` function (line 19) checks if the address executing the contract is the same as the value stored in the variable `owner`.
 If it is, the rest of the code will be executed, otherwise it will throw an error.

-You can learn more about `assert` and `require` in the <a href="https://docs.soliditylang.org/en/latest/control-structures.html#error-handling-assert-require-revert-and-exceptions">Solidity documentation</a>, they are used to check for conditions and throw errors if they are not met.
+You can learn more about `assert` and `require` in the <a href="https://docs.soliditylang.org/en/latest/control-structures.html#error-handling-assert-require-revert-and-exceptions" target="_blank">Solidity documentation</a>, they are used to check for conditions and throw errors if they are not met.

 The `validAddress` modifier (line 28) has a parameter of type `address` and checks if the provided address is valid.
 If it is, it continues to execute the code.